top of page

 Your €20 donativo includes:

-• Short, focused video lessons (perfect during training walks)
+• Short, focused video lessons (ideal during training walks)

 • Camino-specific cultural insights